RedHatOfficial/ocp4-vsphere-upi-automation/README.md

    1. base domain *(pre-populated with **example.com**)*
    2. cluster name *(pre-populated with **ocp4**)*
 5. HTTP URL of the ***bootstrap.ign*** file *(pre-populated with an example config pointing to helper node)*
+6. For `bootstrap_vms`, `master_vms`, and `worker_vms`, when using ***static_ips***, you can delete macaddr from the dictionary.
+VMware will auto-generate your MAC addresses.
+If you are using DHCP, defining macaddr will allow you to reserve the specified IP addresses on your DHCP server to ensure the OpenShift nodes always get the same IP address.
-6. Furnish any proxy details with the section like below.
+7. Furnish any proxy details with the section like below.
    * If `proxy.enabled` is set to `False` anything defined under proxy and the proxy setup is ignored
    * The `cert_content` shown below is only for illustration to show the format
    * When there is no certificate, leave the variable `cert_content` value empty